AceCentre/pasco/README.md

 ## Contributing

-We would LOVE your contributions.
+We would 💛 your contributions.
 Please feel free to fork the project and we would to see your Pull Requests.
 Take a look at the [issue queue](https://github.com/acecentre/pasco/issues) if you want something to get started on.
+If GitHub isn't your thing and you want to give us feedback - [drop us a line](https://acecentre.org.uk/contact/)

 ## Authors